Darrin Verhagen: Career

+Verhagen has composed music for many Australian arts companies and artists (including Chunky Move, Australian Dance Theatre, Lucy Guerin, Malthouse Theatre, Melbourne Theatre Company, and Sydney Theatre Company).
+He is a founding member of the (((20 Hz))) Collective.

+As of August 2026 he is an associate professor at RMIT University in Melbourne, working as a senior lecturer in Design, and running the Audiokinetic Experiments (AkE) Lab.

 Shinjuku Thief

 Shinjuku Thief is an experimental recording project of Darrin Verhagen, that could be described as dark ambient or gothic industrial.
 Shinjuku Thief began in 1992 as a trio, consisting of Verhagen, Charles Tétaz and François Tétaz.
 Eventually, Verhagen became the mainstay.
 Shinjuku Thief's first LP, Bloody Tourist, was released on the Extreme label.
 Subsequent LPs were released on Verhagen's own Dorobo label.
 Verhagen's side-project, Shinjuku Filth, released music in the industrial music genre.

+With David Thrussell, Shinjuku Thief released a spoken-word album titled The Call of Cthulhu on 19 June 2026 on Metropolis Records.
+The album comprises a retelling of H. P. Lovecraft's 1928 short story of the same name.